mysociety/alaveteli/doc/manual/docs/customising/config.md

     <a name="gaze_url"><code>GAZE_URL</code></a>
   </dt>
   <dd>
+      Alateveli uses
+      <a href="{{ page.baseurl }}/docs/glossary/#gaze" class="glossary__link">Gaze</a>,
-      Alateveli uses mySociety's gazeteer service to determine country from incoming IP address (this lets us suggest an Alaveteli in their country, if one exists).
+      mySociety's gazeteer service, to determine each user's country from their incoming IP address.
+This lets the site suggest an Alaveteli site in their own country, if one exists.
       You shouldn't normally need to change this.
     <div class="more-info">
       <p>Example:</p>